 Use scissors/knife to make the Raffia go thin and stringy, adding curves

-Scrunch the raffia up to get rid of long straight lines
+Scrunch it up to get rid of long straight lines

 Add Raffia to the base of other items you attach, such as Cotton Tape or fake leaves, it’s another great way to add depth.